Campaigners want end to ‘scattered’ approach after Ashling Murphy murder

 A complaint from another woman, who said she was followed on the same canal path hours before the murder, is still being investigated.

-Gardai remained at the scene on Monday to carry out further examinations of the area.
+Gardai remained at the scene on Monday to carry out further investigations of the area.

 Members of the public continued to bring floral tributes and messages to the canal throughout the day, while a long line of mourners waited to pay their respects outside Ms Murphy’s family home in Blue Ball.